Article

 Co-founder & CEO

-Factoring gives companies access to the funds they’re owed today, before customers actually pay.
-It’s the standard practice for most small businesses that want to accelerate their cash conversion cycles.
+Factoring gives companies access to the funds they’re owed today before customers actually pay.
+It’s a standard and common practice for most small businesses that want to accelerate their cash conversion cycles.

-But the idea is often much better than the execution.
-The system in the UK today is messy.
-There’s a scattered range of providers from big banks to small specialists with complex terms, little regulation, slow systems, and plenty of fees
+While factoring can be useful, it’s often much better in theory than in practice.
+The current system in the UK is messy, and there’s a scattered range of providers from big banks to small specialists with complex terms, little regulation, slow systems and plenty of fees.

 What is factoring?

-Factoring lets you sell unpaid receivables (outstanding invoices) to a third party, in exchange for cash today.
-It’s commonly called invoice discounting in the UK, and also known as debt factoring or invoice financing.
+Factoring lets you sell unpaid receivables (outstanding invoices) to a third party, for immediate access to cash today.
+It’s commonly called invoice discounting in the UK, but is also known as debt factoring or invoice financing (although there are slight differences).

-For companies with long payment terms and in need of short-term liquidity, this is an attractive concept.
-Yes, you give some of your profit to a third party, but you get the capital you need now
+For companies with long payment terms and in need of short-term liquidity, Factoring is an attractive concept.
+Yes, you give some of your profit to a third party, but you get the capital you need straight away.

-It’s also particularly appealing if you’re not specialised in collections, or if you want a pesky unpaid invoice off your hands.
-Hand it to a third party for them to worry about.
+It’s also particularly appealing if you’re not specialised in collections, or if you want a pesky unpaid invoice off your hands–simply pass it over to a third party for them to worry about.

 For the purposes of this article, we won’t worry too much about the difference between these.
 Both bring in money against outstanding invoices.
 But there is a slight distinction:

-• Factoring: You hand outstanding invoices to a third party in exchange for a percentage of the total value.
+Factoring: You hand outstanding invoices to a third party in exchange for a percentage of the total value.
 When each invoice is fulfilled, the third party gives you the remainder, minus a transaction fee.
-And the third party chases payment from your customer.
+The third party then chases payment from your customer

-Which you prefer depends on the provider, your own processes, and how seriously you take some of the pros and cons of factoring overall.
+Which you prefer depends on the provider, your own processes and how you weight up the pros and cons of factoring overall.
 Let’s look at those now.

 Advantages